yzse/nlp-final-tweeteval/README.md

 #### Bi-directional Model

-The addition of the bidirectional encoding allows the model to construct target-dependent representations of the tweet such that when a word is considered, both its left- and the right-hand side contect are taken into accout.
+The addition of the bi-directional encoding allows the model to construct target-dependent representations of the tweet such that when a word is considered, both its left- and the right-hand side contect are taken into account.

 #### Convolutional Model